Sizzling out? As peak barbecue season begins, fewer Americans are buying grills - KESQ

 “If we have an opportunity to get in front of the consumer and not only explain what a Traeger does but give them an opportunity to taste the food cooked off of a Traeger, it’s a very effective conversion tool,” he said.

-But even with efforts in marketing, discounting and other special offers, firing up demand in a traditionally slow-growth industry is a challenge, according to Simeon Siegel, an analyst at BMO Capital Markets who follows Traeger.
+But firing up demand in a traditionally slow-growth industry is a challenge, according to Simeon Siegel, an analyst at BMO Capital Markets who follows Traeger.

 “If someone has a barbecue, they’re not going to buy another simply because it’s on sale,” he said.
 “At the end of the day, if someone doesn’t need to buy a grill, there’s only so many things companies can do to create demand.”